"Perpetual festivals" are permitted again from June 25 in Quebec

 Quebec will also allow driving parks to reopen, but it would be surprising if they immediately began showing movies again, as the curfew wouldn’t be lifted until the following week.

-28 MayThe indoor shows with dedicated seats can now gather up to 2,500 people in the same stadium.
+28 MayIn-room shows with dedicated seats will now be able to gather up to 2,500 people at the same amphitheater.

 However, the spectators should be divided into independent subgroups of a maximum of 250 persons.
 Each of these sub-groups should have its own sanitation facilities as well as its own entry and exit points.
 A moderator must also be appointed by the organizers.

-This same logic would apply to 25 June, When Quebec allows outdoor performances without dedicated seats in front of a maximum of 2,500 people per stage.
+This same logic would apply to 25 June, When 75% of Quebec residents ages 12 and over receive their first dose of the vaccine, and the Legault government will allow outdoor performances without dedicated seats in front of a maximum of 2,500 people at each stage.

-Festivals interested in presenting several shows simultaneously will be able to do so provided the stages are within 500 meters of each other.
+Festivals interested in presenting several shows at the same time will be able to do so on the condition that the stages are installed within 500 meters of each other.

-Event planners will need to submit a plan for public health approval before moving forward.
+Event organizers will need to create a plan that can only be accomplished with public health approval.

-Minister Roy indicated on Tuesday that the performances – whether staged indoors or outdoors, with or without dedicated seats – must be done in accordance with established health procedures, such as physical spacing and wearing a mask.
+Minister Roy indicated on Tuesday that the performances – whether staged indoors or outdoors, with or without dedicated seats – must be done in accordance with established health procedures, such as physical spacing and wearing a mask, which will vary according to the health procedures in place.
+Color steps for each area.

 In the case of large outdoor events, for example, the organizers will have to provide globes or other means to ensure distance.